koelslaw/documentation/topics/dell/README.md

   ![](../../images/IMG_20190105_095721.jpg)

-At this point you have finished. the NVME drives will be standalone and not in a RAID Configuration.
+At this point, you have finished.
+The NVME drives will be standalone and not in a RAID Configuration.

 - When Configuration is finished exit Lifecycle Controller and Install OS via the iDRAC or Installation Media